Skip to main content

 9. Select a subnet:

 • private subnet — we recommend this option.
-Traffic balancing will be performed only within the subnet.
-You can connect a public IP address to the private address — the load balancer will be accessible from the internet via NAT;
+Traffic balancing will only occur within the subnet.
+You can attach a public floating IP address to a private address — the load balancer will be accessible from the internet via NAT; ;

 • public subnet — the load balancer will be accessible from the internet and will be able to proxy requests from the public subnet to cloud servers in the private subnet.